 Born in Bukittinggi, West Sumatra, Ibrahim Sutan Parpatiah (b.1975), or Ibrahim, is an abstract artist distinguished among the art communities of Indonesia.
 Ibrahim began his basic fine arts training at Sekolah Menangah Kejuruan Seni Rupa (SMSR), a vocational arts college in West Sumatra.
 He later pursued a formal education at the Institut Seni Indonesia—Yogyakarta (ISI) in 1996, finishing his fine arts degree with a focus in painting in 2006.

 Ibrahim returned to West Sumatra in 2006 to pursue a new venture in teaching at the ISI Padang Panjang, yet he remains focused on exploring and enhancing his creative work.
-While he is occupied in the world of academia, Ibrahim continues to push himself to investigate the possibilities of color and further cultivate his experiments on canvas.
-Though physically removed from his friends and from the community that berthed his artistic career, Ibrahim works diligently to stay connected to the excitement and vigor of Yogyakarta’s boisterous art scene.
+While he is occupied in the world of academia, Ibrahim continues to push himself to investigate the possibilities of colour and further cultivate his experiments on canvas.
+Though physically removed from his friends and from the community that birthed his artistic career, Ibrahim works diligently to stay connected to the excitement and vigour of Yogyakarta’s art scene.